rmwettig/Unity-AssetManager-Exercise/Readme.txt

 Known Issues
 	- no parenting
 	- incomplete asset unloading (should it remove all instances?)
-	- manual metadata file placement
+	- manual metadata file placement (Webplayer does not allow HDD access)